jollactic/Modelling_course/_build/html/_sources/HF/overview.md

 \\
 $$

-The second term i related to electron-nuclii interaction and is given by:
+The second term i related to electron-nuclei interaction and is given by:

 $$
 \\